We commit to keeping you informed on public health notices.

 What is DCPS’ COVID-19 testing protocol?

-With this regular asymptomatic testing protocol, students and staff will continue to participate in their in-person programming while test results are pending.
+With our regular asymptomatic testing protocol, students and staff will continue to participate in their in-person programming while test results are pending.
 Individuals will be notified of their results via email, and results will also be sent directly to DC Health to inform public health data.
 Should an individual develop COVID-19 symptoms at any time, they should immediately self-quarantine and contact their medical provider per DCPS health and safety protocols.

 In-School Testing for Students

-A testing consent form signed by the student’s parent or guardian will be required, and schools will provide those documents to families.
 Families will receive more information from their school and DC Health on how to receive their results and how to keep their household safe if a student tests positive.
 When a positive result is reported from in-school, asymptomatic testing, the student’s classroom cohort will begin a 14-day quarantine and a notification will be sent to the school community.

 Weekly Testing for In-Person School Staff